ISUD 2026 Virtual Colloquium:

 In this final roundtable session, we will draw connections across the previous sessions and reflect on the possibilities for grounded hope in dark times.
 How might practices of repair, imagination, and interdisciplinary alliance help us live and think otherwise?

-To Apply
+To Attend

 We look forward to hearing from you and to coming together for an inspiring series of conversations.